Tianbao YangAssociate Professor

 Computer Science, University of Iowa

-also affiliated with Iowa Informatics Initiative and Applied Mathematical and Computational Sciences program
+also affiliated with Applied Mathematical and Computational Sciences program

 Email: [first-name]-[last-name] at uiowa.edu

 I am an associate professor at the Computer Science Department at the University of Iowa.
+My research interests center around optimization, big data, machine learning and AI.
 I was a researcher at NEC Laboratories America, Inc. Before that, I was a Machine Learning Researcher at

 GE Global Research.
 I received my Ph.D. degree in Computer Science from Michigan State University in 2012.